NYPL/drb-etl-pipeline/README.md

 3. Clone this repository
 4. Run `pip install -r requirements.txt` from the root directory.
 If you run into the error ```pip: command not found``` while installing the dependencies, you may need to alias python3 and pip3 to python and pip, respectively.
 5. Configure environment variables per instructions below
-6. Run `DevelopmentSetupProcess` per instructions below
+6. Run `LocalDevelopmentSetupProcess` per instructions below
+7. Run `SeedLocalDataProcess` to seed data in your local database.

 #### Running services on host machine